meri-leeworthy/meri.garden/posts/The Tree of Knowledge.md

 **Knowing**

-Knowing is effective action, that is, operating effectively in the domain of existence of living beings.
+Knowing is effective action, that is, ==operating effectively== in the domain of existence of living beings.

 Explaining Cognition

 1. Phenomenon to be explained: the effective action of a living being in its environment

 2. Explanatory hypothesis: autonomous organization of living beings; phylogenetic and ontogenetic drift with conservation of adaptation (structural coupling)

 3. Obtaining other phenomena: behavioral coordination in interactions recurring between living beings and recursive behavioral coordination upon behavioral coordination

 4. Further observations: social phenomena, linguistic domains, language, and self-consciousness

 This four-component cycle is not alien to our daily thinking.
 We often use it to explain phenomena as varied as the breakdown of an automobile or the election of a president.
 What scientists do is try to be wholly consistent and explicit with each one of the steps.
 They will keep a record so as to create a tradition that will go beyond one person or one generation.